 This Alfa has been glistened with all the ingredients to make a car wonderful; sports car engine and transmission, hard-biting Brembo brakes, bucket seats.
 But on The Great Alpine Road, they unfortunately don’t quite gel.
 It is as if each department is not on good terms with the next.
 Having the steering thrown into the equation, the Giulietta Veloce is a cocktail made of four parts spirit to go with no mixer.

 All is forgotten when the people who are in and around it are rewarded with ample of love noises.
 And to my surprise, I’ve gotten more praise in this Alfa Romeo than any coupe I’ve ever driven.
 Then again, things could be down to the combination of Australia’s national flag colour and de facto Alfa Romeo 5-spoke alloys.

 A Golf GTI or a Cooper S both have a louder exhaust, more rewarding to drive, polished round the edges but neither hold a secret charm.
 The generous amount of kit and exquisite all-round looks earned the Veloce its final full-bodied star.

 Having Pirelli P7 swapped for Michellin PS4 at all four corners, the Veloce corners with a lot more confidence and predictability.
-Blasting up and down Mt Baw Baw was actual good fun as disconnection doesn’t come in until more than 90 degrees of lock was put in.
-Ride quality and road noise too has been vastly improved where it now a quieter cabin.
+Blasting up and down Mt Baw Baw was actually good fun as disconnection doesn’t come in until more than 90 degrees of lock was put in.
+Ride quality and road noise too has been vastly improved where it is now a quieter cabin.
 Three years on and the Giulietta Veloce has yet to lose any of its charm.